Early Life and Education of Rosie O'Donnell: A Complete Timeline

 August 2012: Heart Attack

 In mid-August 2012, Rosie O'Donnell suffered a heart attack.
-An artery was 99 percent blocked, and a stent was inserted.
-She announced her intention to adopt a whole foods, plant-based diet.
+An artery was 99 percent blocked and a stent was inserted.
+She later announced she would adopt the whole foods, plant-based diet.

 January 9, 2013: Adoption of Baby Girl

-On January 9, 2013, Rosie O'Donnell and Michelle Rounds announced they had adopted a baby girl.
+On January 9, 2013, Rosie O'Donnell and Michelle Rounds announced that they had adopted a baby girl.

 February 2015: Filing for Divorce